Why Do You Write?

 Laura Nicole Diamond is the award-winning author of Shelter Us: a novel, and Dance with Me: a love letter, and editor of the anthology Deliver Me: True Confessions of Motherhood.
 She is at work on a memoir about becoming a foster mom to a teenage asylum-seeker.
 Follow her on Medium, FacebookTwitter, and Instagram.

-2 thoughts on “Why Do You Write?
+2 responses to “Why Do You Write?”

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.